🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 It includes these key features:

-• AI-Powered Editing: Clean up audio and edit by deleting text from the transcript.
+• AI-Powered Editing: removes filler words and lets you edit by deleting text

 For a full review, see our Zencastr review.